sxkochetkov/retail-product-catalog/README.md

 ### Running application in development environment (from project root folder)

-*Before packaging and running application, please see Note in `Dev Notes` section about fronend.
+*Before packaging and running application, please see Note in `Dev Notes` section about frontend.

 #### Packaging the bundle (from to project root folder "retail-product-catalog")
 ```